Dara26/Hamoye-DS-Quiz-Code/README.md

 # Hamoye-DS-Quiz-Code
-My answers to the hamoye stage A data science quiz
+My answers to the hamoye data science quiz